Upcoming Tech Trends In 2015

 If you’ve ever made a purchase from an Apple Store, you’ll be familiar with how this works.
 A staff member in a blue t-shirt will complete your purchase on their portable device from anywhere in the store.
 There are no registers, and the receipt is emailed to you.
 It’s more convenient, right?

 But it’s not just the big guys adopting this new technology.
 At a market day recently, I caught up with stall owners accepting card payments via their phones.
 So it’s time to say goodbye to ‘cash only’ stores and take payments as, and when, your customers want to make them.
+Check out www.conxhub.com to earn how you can incorporate a phone system in your business.

 How many times have you searched for the opening hours, contact information or location of a restaurant on your phone?
 Plenty, I bet.